Custom connector editor interface

 Overview

-Bizagi's connector editor allows you to create connectors from scratch.
-You can create two types of connectors: Easy REST connectors which require no code (preferred approach), and Custom connectors which allow you to include any third-party libraries and write your own code.
-The following article explains each section of the interface to create a custom connector.
+Bizagi's Connector Editor allows you to create connectors from scratch.
+You can create two types of connectors: Easy REST connectors, which require no code (the preferred approach), and Custom connectors, which allow you to include third-party libraries and implement your own code.

 User interface options explained

-Either for new connectors or when opening an existing one for modifications, the work area will present the following options:
+Whether you are creating a new connector or opening an existing one, the work area displays the following options:

 CustomConnector16